 Isla Boca Brava is also a great jumping off point for divers heading to Coiba Island and other superb dive sites in the area.
 The Coiba National Park is made up of a series of uninhabited islands, with the most extensive coralline reefs to be found along the Pacific coast of Central America.
-The islands themselves are spectacular, covered with a heavy virgin forest and boasting incredible wildlife such as; 17 species of crocodile, turtle and lizard, 15 species of snakes and 147 species of birds including Scarlet macaws.
+The islands themselves are spectacular, covered with a heavy virgin forest and boasting incredible wildlife such as; turtles, lizards and 147 species of birds including Scarlet macaws.
 Visitors can also see howler monkeys, leatherback and hawksbill turtles and tiger-herons.

 Existing Hotels and Resorts in the Area: